Genex Auto

 Kerb strikes — particularly while parking on narrow suburban streets — can cause sidewall damage.
 This type of puncture is particularly serious because sidewall damage cannot be safely repaired.

-Under-inflated tyres are more susceptible to punctures and damage generally.
-When a tyre is under-inflated, more of the tyre’s surface area contacts the road, generating more heat and increasing vulnerability to sharp objects and impacts.
+When a tyre is under-inflated, more of the tyre's surface area contacts the road, generating more heat and increasing vulnerability to sharp objects and impacts.
+Check your tyre pressure monthly to reduce puncture risk.

 Puncture Repair vs. Tyre Replacement — How Do You Know Which You Need?